-Biden OMB nominee Neera Tanden received $731G salary from liberal nonprofit
+Biden OMB nominee Neera Tanden received $731G over 2 years from liberal nonprofit

 She previously described CAP's mission as becoming 'central hub of the Trump resistance'

-One of President-elect Biden's top Cabinet appointees earned more than $700,000 as the head of a leading liberal nonprofit, her financial disclosures reveal.
+One of President-elect Biden's top Cabinet appointees earned more than $700,000 over two years as the head of a leading liberal nonprofit, her financial disclosures reveal.

-Neera Tanden, Biden's nominee to lead the Office of Management and Budget (OMB), disclosed making $731,528 in salary from the Center for American Progress (CAP) for the last two years, along with thousands in investments and speaking fees, according to the documents.
-The New York Times first reported on the earnings last week.
+Neera Tanden, Biden's nominee to lead the Office of Management and Budget (OMB), disclosed earning $731,528 from the Center for American Progress (CAP) for the last two years, along with thousands in investments and speaking fees, according to the documents.
+That amounts to about $365,000 a year.

 According to Salary.com, the average salary for the CEO of a nonprofit ranges from $130,425 to $222,326.
 But a 2016 study by Charity Navigator determined that CEO salary tends to vary according to the organization's expenses.
 Tanden's group had a $49.7 million budget, according to its 2019 annual report.